Nalgonda district

 Nalgonda district is a district in the Telangana state of India.
 Nalgonda district has the highest number of mandals in the state with 31 mandals.
 The district shares boundaries with Suryapet, Rangareddy, Yadadri and Nagarkurnool districts and with the state boundary of Andhra Pradesh.

-In terms of area, Nalgonda is the largest district with an area of 7222.78 km^{2} in the state.
+In terms of area, Nalgonda is the 2nd largest district with an area of 7222.78 km^{2} in the state.
+The district headquarters is Nalgonda.

 Etymology

 Nalgonda is derived from two Telugu words Nalla (Black) & Konda (Hills) i.e. Black Hills.

 History

 Nalgonda was earlier referred to as Neelagiri, the name given by some local rulers and the name was changed to Nallagonda only after its conquest by Allauddin Bahaman Shah, the founder of Bahmani Sultanate.

 The district had a major role in the Telangana Rebellion.

 Geography

 The district is spread over an area of 7122 km2.

 Demographics

 As of 2011 Census of India, Nalgonda district has a population of 1,618,416.
 Nalgonda has a sex ratio of 978 females per 1000 males and a literacy rate of 63.75%.
 181,996 (11.25%) were under 6 years of age.
 368,303 (22.76%) lived in urban areas.
 Scheduled Castes and Scheduled Tribes made up 292,951 (18.10%) and 209,252 (12.93%) of the population respectively.

 According to the 2011 census, 81.75% of the population spoke Telugu, 11.91% Lambadi and 5.51% Urdu as their first language.

 The Krishna River, Musi River, Aleru, Peddavagu, Dindi River, Halia River and Paleru flow through the Nalgonda district.